mrnorman/miniWeather/README.md

 ### Mass Change

-In all cases for Fortran and C, the relative mass change printed out should be at machine precision (`1.e-13` or lower just to be flexible with reduced precision optimizations).
+In all cases for Fortran and C, the relative mass change printed out should be at machine precision (magnitude `1.e-13` or lower just to be flexible with reduced precision optimizations).
 If the mass changes more than this, you've introduced a bug.

-For the C++ code, which uses single precision, the relative mass should be `1.e-5` or lower just to be flexible with reduced precision optimizations.
+For the C++ code, which uses single precision, the relative mass displayed at the end of the run should be of magnitude `1.e-9` or lower.

 ### Total Energy Change